-Table 1 defines the out-of-block BEM requirements for MFCN base stations within the spectrum licensed to operators of MFCN networks.
+Table 1 defines the out-of-block BEM requirements for non-AAS MFCN base stations within the spectrum licensed to operators of MFCN networks.
+Table 2 contains the corresponding out-of-block BEM requirements for AAS MFCN base stations (see ECC Report 298 [5] for more details).

-It should be noted that these requirements have been derived from the characteristics of macro base stations, with the assumption of an in-block e.i.r.p. limit of 61 dBm/5 MHz.
+It should be noted that for non-AAS BS these requirements have been derived from the characteristics of macro base stations, with the assumption of an in-block e.i.r.p. limit of 61 dBm/5 MHz and an antenna gain of 17 dBi.